stak-k/326-Project/README.md

 manager.save_to_csv("ranked_rentals.csv")
 print("\nResults saved to ranked_rentals.csv")
 ```
+# Video presentation
+A 5–10 minute project presentation video can be found here:

+[ INSERT VIDEO LINK ]

 # Contribution guidelines for team members
     Serra Tak
-        - Created and tested multiple validation and formatting functions
+        - Created and tested validation and formatting functions
+        - Contributed to methods and CSV persistence logic
+        - Implemented and expanded system-level tests
-        - Organized project structure and folder setup
+        - Organized the project structure and folder layout
-        - Researched and prepared documentation sources such as CSV datasets
-        - Conducted testing, debugging, and documentation cleanup
+        - Led testing, debugging, and documentation cleanup

     Nicholas Stroble
         - Contributed to docstring documentation and initial setup
         - Collaborated on designing and setting up a database structure for existing rental properties.

     Bryan Sturgis
         - Created the wireframe design for the user interface and visual layout
         - Implemented medium, complex, and advanced functions, including geolocation and scoring logic.